Huotes/CommitMaker/README.md

 I've got a really good UDP joke to tell you, but i don't know if you'll get it

 Chuck Norris once ate a whole cake before his friends could tell him there was a stripper in it.

+Chuck Norris never wet his bed as a child.
+The bed wet itself out of fear.